GooglyBlox/free-numerade-videos/README.md

 # [Numerade](https://www.numerade.com) Video Viewer

+## ⚠️ Disclaimer: Issues with the Script?

+> **Not working?** It happens!
+Numerade makes a lot of unnecessary DOM changes that can break my method.
+> If this is currently the case, please [open an issue](https://github.com/GooglyBlox/free-numerade-videos/issues)!
+> I usually fix the script within half an hour of noticing that it broke.

-**Important Notice**: The hosted version of this project is no longer available due to a DMCA takedown request.
+> **Important Notice**: The hosted version of this project is no longer available due to a DMCA takedown request.
 You will have to manually deploy the web application on your machine.

+---

 The Numerade Video Viewer is a web application designed to provide easy access to Numerade videos without the need for a subscription.
 It serves as a proof of concept (POC) for a scraper that can bypass the subscription requirements on the Numerade platform.